guimagalhaes/tpm_pcr_extend/README.md

-# Example of how a TPM PCR extend works
+# Example of how a TPM PCR replay works